vuejs/vue-curated/CONTRIBUTING.md

 - Add a link to a demo project repository that shows the package in action.
 - It should be a focused demo on this specific package (don't use one demo for multiple packages).
 - If possible, you should also add a link to a live demo that can be played in the browser.
 - Get a core Vue member/contributor to test the demo project and verify it is a good solution for the use case.
-Don't hesitate to ask for advices!
+Don't hesitate to ask for advice!

 ### Document the package